 Traditional tax saving instruments may have implicit / explicit guarantee of Government of India or respective issuer for repayment of principal and interest.
 Partial or pre mature withdrawals are also allowed in some instruments.
 Investments in ELSS are subject to market risks and the NAV of units of ELSS may go up or down, depending on the factors and forces affecting the capital markets.
 Partial or pre mature withdrawals are not permitted in ELSS.
 Investors should read and understand risk factors before making an investment decision.

 Thus, in a nutshell, ELSS funds can be considered as an ideal tool for tax saving and wealth creation.
 Nevertheless, investors must make the proper choice of schemes.
 Yes, they do not offer guaranteed returns like the vanilla fixed income products, but being market-linked, they offer investors an opportunity to earn higher returns, albeit involving some element of risk.
-You may consult your financial advisor for details.

 Mutual Fund investments are subject to market risks, read all scheme related document carefully.